Student car parking (Blue Badge and ASSIST)

 As the majority of University car parks operate Automatic Number Plate Recognition (ANPR) barriers, Blue Badge holders are required to register their vehicle in order to gain access to the car parks.
-Students must register with the University’s Additional Student Support and Inclusion Services Team (ASSIST) and apply for parking through them, including providing a copy of their Blue Badge as evidence.
+Students must register through a new online Permit Management System (PMS).

 ASSIST Parking Permit Holders

-From September 2019 the University will, for the first time, offer all students the opportunity to buy a parking permit that will allow them to bring their vehicles onto campus.* Please visit our Travel and Parking pages for more information.
+From September 2019 the University will, for the first time, offer all students the opportunity to apply for a parking permit that will allow them to bring their vehicles onto campus.
+There are limited numbers and strict criteria applies around exclusion zones, placement and Register Carers.
+Please visit our Travel and Parking pages for more information.

 Students registered with ASSIST or the Mental Health Advisor Service can apply for parking if you have a certified disability or health condition that impacts on your ability to walk or use public transport.

 You will need to complete an application process and provide supporting medical evidence from a qualified professional (such as a GP, OT, Psychiatrist, or hospital consultant) on headed paper, signed and dated within three months of the application (if the evidence is older, or it is not clear how the condition is still impacting on you at the time of application, you may be required to obtain updated medical evidence).